Irish Chicken with Cabbage and Potatoes

 -

-Let it rest before serving: Allowing the chicken to rest for a few minutes after baking helps retain its juices, ensuring your meal is tender and succulent.
+Let it rest before serving: Allowing the dish to sit for about 5 minutes after it comes out of the oven helps the juices redistribute, ensuring every bite is moist and flavorful.

 -